 The Artificial Intelligence Field Service Revolution

-What is the role of artificial intelligence in field service?
-In today’s customer-centric and highly competitive marketplace, organizations providing field service must meet the growing expectations for shorter waiting times, quicker resolutions, and better overall customer experience.
+In today’s customer-centric and highly competitive marketplace, organizations providing field service must meet growing demand for shorter waiting times, quicker resolutions, and better overall customer experience.
 Failure to achieve a first time fix means more downtime for the customer, another tech dispatch and lower satisfaction ratings.
-Technicians are therefore expected to arrive fully prepared, armed with knowledge about the history of the problem and any previous work on done on site, as well as the proper parts and tools necessary to get the job done – on the first visit.
+Technicians are therefore expected to arrive fully prepared, armed with knowledge about the history of the problem and any previous work done on site, as well as the proper parts and tools necessary to get the job done – on the first visit.

-The Need for Artificial Intelligence in Field Service Management
+The Power of Artificial Intelligence in Field Service

-In order for this to work, technicians must be aware of any remote diagnosis previously attempted and have access to knowledge base articles and videos, as well as the ability to collaborate with senior colleagues.
-Thanks to Artificial Intelligence (AI), field service management can now make all this a reality.
-In this article we’ll explore how three practical and innovative applications – AI-driven scheduling, AI-powered knowledge bases and AI-based visual analysis – are driving an Artificial Intelligence field service revolution.
+Technicians must therefore be aware of any previous attempts at remote diagnosis and have access to knowledge base articles and videos, as well as the ability to collaborate with senior colleagues.
+Thanks to Artificial Intelligence (AI), field service organizations can now make all this a reality.
+In this article we’ll explore how three practical and innovative applications – AI-driven scheduling, AI-powered knowledge bases and AI-based visual analysis – are driving an AI field service revolution.

 Human schedulers at field service organizations must keep on top of multiple technicians, assessing their availability and skill sets for each job.
-Human error, such as double booking, and mis-assignment are often inevitable, as are job overruns and cancellations.
-AI technology overcomes the hurdles facing manual dispatchers by automatically assigning jobs to the right technicians based on their history, skills, location, tools and availability, as well as the job priority.
-Aside from resulting in higher success rates, it also frees up the company’s human resources for strategic activities.
+Human error, such as double booking and misassignment are often inevitable, as are job overruns and cancellations.
+AI technology overcomes the hurdles facing manual dispatchers by automatically assigning jobs to the right technicians based on priority and various other factors such as their:

-Technicians are often dependent on remote experts for specific aspects of the job, such as confirmation, remote guidance, quality control and safety.
-The expert has only one pair of eyes – a fact that often causes workflow bottlenecks, delaying job completion.
+Technicians are often dependent on remote experts for specific aspects of the job, such as authorization, remote guidance, quality control and safety.
+The expert has only one pair of eyes – a fact that often causes workflow bottlenecks which delay job completion.
 Automating these processes using visual analysis tools can be a game-changer, thanks to Computer Vision AI, which helps the remote expert see the technician’s issue or the customer’s problem, driving efficiencies in the resolution process.
-Computer Vision AI also enables the field service technician to perform a variety of tasks in self-service/self-help mode.
+Computer Vision AI also enables the field service technician to perform a variety of tasks autonomously using a virtual visual assistant.

-For a deeper dive into these transformative applications, download TechSee’s new eBook, Artificial Intelligence: A New Frontier for Field Service which is crammed with use cases and practical field service examples.
-The resource explores AI’s importance to the field service industry, including how it drives efficiencies and powers productivity with knowledge management tools and data analytics.
-It explains how enterprises can lower operational costs by ensuring that the right person is dispatched with the right skills and the right parts every time.
+For a deeper dive into these transformative applications, download TechSee’s new eBook, Artificial Intelligence: A New Frontier for Field Service which is crammed with use cases and practical examples of AI in field service.
+The resource explores the importance of field service AI, including how it drives efficiencies and powers productivity with knowledge management tools and data analytics.
+It explains how enterprises can lower operational costs by ensuring that they dispatch the right person with the right skills and the right parts every time.

 With 70% of organizations concerned about knowledge loss from a retiring workforce, it also details how organizations can close the generational gap by ensuring successful knowledge sharing between veteran technicians and novice employees.